wrode/Blog/_posts/2016-05-29-Blockchain.md

 For societies to function, there needs to be a common agreement about some of the more important subjects.
 An obvious place to start, is agreeing about the rules of the society.

 - The fact that people in the society *can* own things is one such rule.
 This may seem like a no brainer, but its not actually a given, take some of the hippy [communes](https://en.wikipedia.org/wiki/Commune) as an example.
 - Another rule is allowing individuals to enter into binding agreements with eachother.
-This rule would define what members of the society are able to make agreements about, and what process to follow if the agreement was not being upheld.
+This rule defines what members of the society can make agreements about, and what process to follow if the agreement is not being upheld.
 Essentially, an agreement about how to handle agreements.

-### Ownership
+#### Ownership

 Once you have established the agreement that individuals can own things, the next step is to make sure there is agreement about who owns what.
 For some things, such as the personal property which I wear - it´s pretty clear.
 If I make some sandals out of hemp, they are either on my feet or in my apartment.# But what about the actual apartment itself?
 What is stopping someone from sneaking in to my apartment and claiming it for themselves whilst I stroll about town with in my hemp sandals?